dmalawey/blog/README.md

 # dmalawey's blog
-*These updates are for friends and family.
-I never imagined I would start a blog but it's time to try it.
-Keeping up with friends and family around the world will be easier if I write updates in one place and share individually by sharing the link.*
+*Keeping up with friends and family around the world has been easier since updating in one place and sharing by hyperlink.*

 ## [WEBPAGE](https://qr.page/g/35MRIBxuuHs) | [Github](https://github.com/dmalawey/blog)

+# December 2023

+## 12.01 "My bones are made of Metal"

+A quote from my younger brother, Scott.
+He had said around age 19 (keep in mind he has down sydrome and sometimes a big imagination) but in this case, there is evidence to back it up!

+I began to write this but I had some urgent tasks appear.
+I will leave this here as a reminder to write the story soon.

 # November 2023